noamelf/pycubator/slides/content/07-functions-and-functional-programing.md

         global a
         a += 1

--   Changing global state can be dengerous, so Python requires you to declare it explictly
+-   Changing global state can be dangerous, so Python requires you to declare it explicitly
 -   `global` can circumvent read-only closures
 -   the `global` keyword declares certain variables in the current code block to reference the global scope
 -   Variables following global do not need to be bound already